Herbal Blog Contributors

-We’re always looking for fresh herbal voices!
-If you’re interested in writing for Blog Castanea, please send your ideas, CV, and writing sample to firstname.lastname@example.org
+We’re always looking for fresh herbal voices, especially from BIPOC and LGBTQIA+ folks!
+If you’re interested in writing for Blog Castanea, please send your ideas, CV, and writing sample to email@example.com

 Ayo Ngozi Drayton is a community herbalist, historian, and artist committed to documenting traditional herbal practices of the African diaspora and making evidence-based herbal education accessible to all.
 Ayo holds a master’s degree from Cornell University in Africana studies and the Maryland University of Integrative Health in Clinical Herbal Medicine.
 Ayo is an instructor at Wild Ginger Herbal Center in Maryland and Costa Rica, has designed and contributed to numerous courses at the Herbal Academy, and teaches at conferences and herbal schools in the US and abroad.
 In her clinical practice, Ayo works with clients of all ages using an approach that integrates scientific knowledge and traditional wisdom to maintain wellness and support common imbalances.
 She’s also the founder and CEO of an herbal education startup, The Creative Root.
 You can follow her on Instagram and Facebook.
 Ayo lives in New Bedford, Massachusetts with her family.

 Brandon Ruiz is an Urban Farmer and Community Herbalist living in Charlotte, NC.
 He has established various gardens around the city, and runs Yucayeke Farms, a community farming and herbalism project focused on providing culturally-relevant foods and herbs to the surrounding community.
 His work prioritizes BIPOC, and focuses on providing easy and affordable access to medicines and educational information.
 His roots are in Puerto Rico, and he works with medicines from the Caribbean and Appalachia.